CrowdStrike/falcon-operator/README.md

 [![Docker Repository on Quay](https://quay.io/repository/crowdstrike/falcon-operator/status "Docker Repository on Quay")](https://quay.io/repository/crowdstrike/falcon-operator)
 [![Docker Repository on Quay](https://quay.io/repository/crowdstrike/falcon-operator-bundle/status "Docker Repository on Quay")](https://quay.io/repository/crowdstrike/falcon-operator-bundle)

-The CrowdStrike Falcon Operator installs CrowdStrike Falcon Container Sensor or CrowdStrike Falcon Node Sensor on the cluster.
+The CrowdStrike Falcon Operator installs the CrowdStrike Falcon Container Sensor or CrowdStrike Falcon Node Sensor on a Kubernetes cluster.

 The CrowdStrike Falcon Operator is an open source project and not a CrowdStrike product.
 As such, it carries no formal support, expressed, or implied.